tobka777/zedd2/README.md

 account.
 If JIRA is configured, tickets from Jira will be suggested.

-Enter the Platform account for the task in `Platform-Account for Task ...`.
+Enter the Platform account for the task in `Account for Task ...`.
 This can also be done later/Friday and is retroactive.

-Optionally, add a comment in `Platform-Account Comment for This Task`.
+Optionally, add a comment in `Account Comment for This Task`.
 The tag is automatically calculated and entered in Platform beforehand.

 At the bottom, you can see what will be exported to Replicon/OTT.
 What is currently displayed will always be exported.